rollup/rollup/docs/06-faqs.md

 #### Why are ES modules better than CommonJS Modules?

 ES modules are an official standard and the clear path forward for JavaScript code structure, whereas CommonJS modules are an idiosyncratic legacy format that served as a stopgap solution before ES modules had been proposed.
-ES modules allow static analysis that helps with optimizations like tree-shaking, and provide advanced features like circular references and live bindings.
+ES modules allow static analysis that helps with optimizations like tree-shaking and scope-hoisting, and provide advanced features like circular references and live bindings.

 #### What Is "tree-shaking?"

-Tree-shaking, also known as "live code inclusion," is the process of eliminating code that is not actually used in a given project.
-It is [similar to dead code elimination](https://medium.com/@Rich_Harris/tree-shaking-versus-dead-code-elimination-d3765df85c80#.jnypozs9n) but can be much more efficient.
+Tree-shaking, also known as "live code inclusion", is Rollup's process of eliminating code that is not actually used in a given project.
+It is a [form of dead code elimination](https://medium.com/@Rich_Harris/tree-shaking-versus-dead-code-elimination-d3765df85c80#.jnypozs9n) but can be much more efficient than other approaches with regard to output size.
+The name is derived from the [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the modules (not the module graph).
+The algorithm first marks all relevant statements and then "shakes the syntax tree" to remove all dead code.
+It is similar in idea to the [mark-and-sweep garbage collection algorithm](https://en.wikipedia.org/wiki/Tracing_garbage_collection).
+Even though this algorithm is not restricted to ES modules, they make it much more efficient as they allow Rollup to treat all modules together as a big abstract syntax tree with shared bindings.

 #### How do I use Rollup in Node.js with CommonJS modules?